jadilorenzo/obsidian-writing/If It Ain't Baroque, Don't Fix It.md

 - [x] Figure out what to do regarding the community section Changed.

-Sue Gray was passionate about mock trial.
+Sue Gray was passionate about mock trial, having dedicated twenty years of her life to volunteer coaching.
 Mock trial is a simulated courtroom competition complete with attorneys, witnesses, affidavits, evidence, a judge, and a jury.
-The championship had three tiers: regional, state, and national.
+The mock trial championship had three tiers: regional, state, and national.